Running Easily Down Through the Wood: Ex Libris Richard Adams

 Schweitzer review copy letter (S.088)

-Similarly, in the UK, Charles Noad received his review copy (from GA&U) in August.
+Similarly, in the UK, Charles E. Noad received his review copy (from GA&U) in August.
 Pre-publication copies—perhaps as many as 50–60 copies—were also distributed to UK literary editors in late July.
 In all instances, these were normal HMCO and GA&U trade copies; complete, final copies of the book.
 While it's possible HMCO proofs were distributed to some reviewers after these dates, it seems unlikely given the availability of normal trade copies by this point.

 Even if we take Adams' claim to be ‘among the first’ to read The Silmarillion with a pinch of salt—I'm sure he was one of a small but significant group of pre-publication readers and reviewers—there would still seem to be a fairly long gap between him having received his proof copy and the review being published; undoubtedly the result of the magazine's bimonthly publication schedule.
 In the UK, reviewers were politely requested—on GA&U review slips—to ensure reviews did not appear in print before publication day; HMCO review slips made no such request, but I'm sure this still applied (cf. Schweitzer letter).
 On both sides of the Atlantic I think this was largely respected.
 The previous issue of QUEST would have been for September/October.